FOSSil-chat/FOSSil/README.md

 > [!WARNING]
 > FOSSil is currently under active development and is not yet ready for production use.
 Features, protocols, and APIs may change without notice.

 This project is licensed under the GNU AGPL-3.0 License.
+Read TRADEMARKS.md and LICENSE.md for legal information.